spatiotemporal-data/spatiotemporal-data.github.io/Chicago-mobility/taxi-data.md

 There are three basic steps to follow for processing taxi trip data:
 - Download [taxi trips in 2022](https://data.cityofchicago.org/Transportation/Taxi-Trips-2022/npd7-ywjz) in the `.csv` format, e.g., `Taxi_Trips_-_2022.csv`.
 - Use the `pandas` package in Python to process the raw trip data.
-- Match trip orgin/destination with boundaries of the community area.
+- Match trip pickup/dropoff locations with boundaries of the community area.

 <br>